PolyMathOrg/PolyMath/CONTRIBUTING.md

 You need an ssh key in order to commit on github.
 Open Iceberg tool, and then click on the settings.
 Check the box : "Use custom SSH keys".

 # Send the PR to github
-After doing the modification in your image, open Iceberg tool, commit the changes in the PolyMath repository.
-Cherry-pick the modifications that you want to include in your pull-request and commit.
+After doing the modification in your image, open Iceberg tool, commit the changes in your PolyMath repository.
+Cherry-pick the modifications that you want to include in your commit.
+In the github interface, create a Pull Request from your commit.
+Send the PR to PolyMath main repository.

 ## Cleanups
 Ounce your pull request is integrated, some cleanups are required: